The widely popular CRM also plays well with Atlassian’s collaboration and work management tools

 A view of the customer lifecycle.
-If Salesforce is used for account management and Atlassian’s JIRA is used for incident management a consolidated view will eliminate staff within the same organisation being unaware of customer challenges.
+If Salesforce is used for account management and Atlassian’s Jira is used for incident management a consolidated view will eliminate staff within the same organization being unaware of customer challenges.
 A customer who has been waiting for a product or service to be delivered is unlikely to be responsive to a sales agent not aware of this delay.
-Staff on the sales side can create issues in JIRA from Salesforce and multiple cases can be mapped to a single JIRA issue.
+Staff on the sales side can create issues in Jira from Salesforce and multiple cases can be mapped to a single Jira issue.

 Save staff time.
 Did I mention the time saving of not having staff juggle two separate systems for everyday customer management tasks?
 Time is money and productivity, and this is particularly important for front-line sales and customer account managers.
 Get the right information in front of them in a user-friendly way.

 At ServiceRocket we’ve developed a number of connectors for integrating Salesforce to Atlassian tools – both on-premises and cloud-based – and offer support for organizations looking to gain a more holistic view of customer requirements and business operations.
 These ServiceRocket connectors are available on the Atlassian Marketplace:

 - Salesforce & Confluence Cloud Connector

 - Salesforce & Confluence Server Connector

 - Salesforce & Jira Cloud Connector